arturholivcapys/wp-ping/README.md

 ## Introduction

 `wp-ping` is a Node.js server that leverages the `whatsapp-web.js` library to automate messaging and other interactions via WhatsApp.
-This bot can be used for various automation purposes, such as sending messages, receiving messages, and responding to specific events on WhatsApp.
+This api will be used for various automation purposes, such as sending messages, receiving messages, and responding to specific events on WhatsApp.

 ## Features